Chris Rainey: Montreal Alouettes

 Rainey signed with the Montreal Alouettes practice roster on September 28, 2014.
 He was promoted to the active roster on October 20, 2014.
 Rainey played in 5 games for the Alouettes during the 2014 season, receiving 22 touches on offense and 15 as a return specialist.
 Rainey was cut by the team on June 15, 2015.

-BC Lions
+BC Lions (first stint)

 Rainey signed with the BC Lions on August 28, 2015.
 After signing midway through the season, Rainey played in the final nine games of the regular season, primarily on punt and kick return.
 In the 2016 season Rainey led the CFL in combined yards with 2,945 last year, and finished third in both kick and punt return yards with 1,359 and 942 respectively.
 On December 5, 2016, Rainey and the Lions agreed to a two-year contract extension, keeping him with the club through the 2018 CFL season.